DSIA

 Information

-That which can be used as an asymmetric reflection of experiential phenomena and accommodate relationships with other phenomena to facilitate language; a building block for language.
+That which can be used as an asymmetric reflection (or representation) of experiential phenomena and accommodate relationships with other phenomena to facilitate language for the purpose of communication; a building block for language.

 Information Architect